trulyspinach/SMCAMDProcessor/README.md

 ### Now with AMD Power Tool
 <img src="imgs/all.png" width="80%">

+## Installation

+1. Download kext and application from [Release](https://github.com/trulyspinach/SMCAMDProcessor/releases) page
+2. Add SMCAMDProcessor.kext to kext folder of your bootloader.
+3. Edit your bootloader's config file to make sure the kext is enabled.
+4. Done!

+## Features
+* Passive CPU power management.
+* Supports for reading of temperature, energy and clock data on AMD 17h Processors.
+* Manual switching of processor speed with AMD Power Tool.

 ## Passive Power Management
 This options serves as a temporary solution to CPU power management due to no active solution are currently available.
 Comparing to a true active power managment implementation, this option works in a passive way which results in less sensitivity, accuracy and a slow down in performance.